sunflowerdojo/sunflowerdojo.github.io/_drafts/using-git-lfs-to-upload-big-files-to-github332-revision-v1-Using-Git-LFS-to-upload-big-files-to-Github.md

   2. <pre>sudo apt-get install git-lfs</pre>

   3. Head over to the repo with large files and declare the large files pattern from the instructions here: https://github.com/git-lfs/git-lfs#example-usage
-  4. I ran into a problem at the step where I push the repo back up to Github after marking large files and setting up git-lfs: &#8220;<a href="https://github.com/git-lfs/git-lfs/issues/2533" target="_blank" rel="noopener">x509 signed by unknown authority</a>&#8221;
+  4. I ran into a problem at the step where I push the repo back up to Github after marking large files and setting up git-lfs: "<a href="https://github.com/git-lfs/git-lfs/issues/2533" target="_blank" rel="noopener">x509 signed by unknown authority</a>"
     <li style="list-style-type: none;">
       <ol>
         <li>